 Going a step further, with Panopto’s video platform, you can even automatically have your video player match your company’s logo and brand colors, so you can avoid hosting it on YouTube (we’re looking at you, Netflix).

 Panopto is an industry-leading video platform that can help you revamp your investor relations presentations, virtually overnight.
 Want proof?
-Mizuno implemented Panopto in order to broadcast its monthly all-hands meetings in less than one week — to see how they did it, click here to read the case study.
+A global sporting goods manufacturer implemented Panopto in order to broadcast its monthly all-hands meetings in less than a week — to see how they did it, click here to read the case study.